 Use the "Configure Results" link at the top right corner to open the "Configure results" panel.
 Select any of the criteria you wish to become available as columns in the table with the results.
 If you want to remove any column, deselect the respective criteria, and apply the changes.

 (2) Using the visualization options, you can choose to display the data from your search in a bar graph or as a pie chart and slice it by certain criteria.
 You can even display your results in a Kanban view mode.

 Note: The example above might appear best in a table visualization when added to your custom Dashboard.
-However, another search generating all the cards in a board by their assignees, for example, might be visualized better as a dynamic pie chart on your widget-dashboard.
+However, another search generating all the cards in a board by their owners, for example, might be visualized better as a dynamic pie chart on your widget dashboard.

-STEP 4: To save the filter you created as a custom widget, select the "Pin to Dashboard" icon at the bottom right side of the panel.
+STEP 4: To save the filter you created as a custom widget, select the "Add to Dashboard" icon at the bottom right side of the panel.